-FFIEC was established to promote uniformity in supervision of financial institutions; generally, its operating costs are borne by four financial regulatory agencies-the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Federal Reserve System.
-Under H.R.
-1941, a portion of the costs of the office also would be covered by the Consumer Financial Protection Bureau (CFPB).

-Three of those regulators-the OCC, the FDIC, and the NCUA-collect fees to offset operating costs.
-Because of lags between the time costs are incurred by some of the financial regulators and when additional fees would be imposed, not all additional costs resulting from the bill could be recovered within the next 10 years.
-Costs borne by the CFPB are recorded in the budget as direct spending because the agency has permanent authority to spend amounts transferred from the Federal Reserve System.
-Finally, costs incurred by the Federal Reserve System to implement the bill would reduce remittances to the Treasury (which are recorded as revenues) and would therefore affect the federal budget by reducing revenues.
+The FFIEC was established to promote uniformity in supervision of financial institutions.
+Generally, the majority of its operating costs are borne by four financial regulatory agencies: the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Federal Reserve System.
+Some costs currently are covered by the Consumer Financial Protection Bureau (CFPB) and the Department of Housing and Urban Development.
+Of the regulators, the OCC, the FDIC, and the NCUA collect fees to offset operating costs.
+Because of lags between the time costs are incurred by some of the financial regulators and when additional fees would be imposed, not all additional costs resulting from the bill would be recovered within the next 10 years.
+Costs borne by the CFPB are recorded in the budget as direct spending because the agency has permanent authority to spend amounts transferred from the Federal Reserve.
+Finally, costs incurred by the Federal Reserve would reduce remittances to the Treasury (which are recorded as revenues).

-Currently, the FFIEC is supported by 15 staff who are employed by the regulatory agencies but assigned to the council.
+Currently, the FFIEC is supported by 16 people who are employed by the regulatory agencies but assigned to the council.